Issue Trees: Step-by-Step Guide with Examples (2026)

 Market Entry Issue Tree Example

 Market entry cases ask whether a company should enter a new market.
-These represent about 15% to 20% of consulting case interviews.
+These are a staple of first-round interviews at every major firm.

 A solid market entry issue tree covers: